saltcute/kasumi-doc/responses/command.md

 :::

-At this time, we can just ignore `session` and proceeds next.
+At this time, we can just ignore `session` and move on next.
 We will talk about it later.

 ## Load the Command

-After implementing the command, we need to tell Kasumi to use it.
+After implementing the command, we need to tell Kasumi to utilize it.

 First, we need to instanciate our command.